-All enquiries must be submitted in writing to the Contracting Authority no later than December 22nd, 2014 at 10:00 am.
+All enquiries must be submitted in writing to the Contracting Authority no later than three (3) calendar days before the bid closing date.
 Enquiries received after that time may not be answered.

 Bidders should reference as accurately as possible the numbered item of the bid solicitation to which the enquiry relates.
 Care should be taken by bidders to explain each question in sufficient detail in order to enable Canada to provide an accurate answer.
 Technical enquiries that are of a "proprietary" nature must be clearly marked "proprietary" at each relevant item.
 Items identified as proprietary will be treated as such except where Canada determines that the enquiry is not of a proprietary nature.
 Canada may edit the questions or may request that the Bidder do so, so that the proprietary nature of the question is eliminated, and the enquiry can be answered with copies to all bidders.
 Enquiries not submitted in a form that can be distributed to all bidders may not be answered by Canada.